chaimPaneth/react-native-jw-media-player/README.md

 ###### iOS

-Follow the instruction [here](https://developer.jwplayer.com/jwplayer/docs/ios-enable-casting-to-chromecast-devices) on the official JWPlayer site.
+1: Follow the instruction [here](https://developer.jwplayer.com/jwplayer/docs/ios-enable-casting-to-chromecast-devices) on the official JWPlayer site.

+2: Add `$RNJWPlayerUseGoogleCast = true` to your Podfile, this will install `google-cast-sdk` pod.

-Edit your `Info.plist` with the following values:
+3: Edit your `Info.plist` with the following values:

 ```
 'NSBluetoothAlwaysUsageDescription' => 'We will use your Bluetooth for media casting.',